Textalk/apilapse/README.md

 License
 -------

 Apilapse is under the GNU Affero General Public License.
-See LICENSE.
+See COPYING.